 Villasana was conflicted about the campus culture during the 1970s and became involved with his community.
 The alum described how the university culture revolved around fraternity and sorority life.
 He decided not to participate in such activities despite some of his peers having positive experiences with Greek life.
 Instead, the young scholar became involved in his neighborhood and city politics.
 Villasana remembered how the city’s Chicana, Chicano, and African American communities came together to protest the murder of Santos Rodriguez.
 It was one of the largest demonstrations that he had experienced during his early adulthood.
 Numerous communities, including faith organizations, gathered in the old city hall in downtown Dallas.
 The groups voiced their outrage against the decades of police abuse committed against the Black and Latino neighborhoods in the city.
 The March of Justice for Santos Rodriguez—that Villasana participated in—motivated him to continue participating in Los Chicanos and continue advocating for social causes.

 Another SMU alumnus, René Martinez (Class of 1969), was also shaped by the events that transpired in 1973.
 Soon after graduating, the scholar became an activist by helping found a Dallas chapter for the Mexican American Youth Organization.
 The group organized ethnic Mexicans in south Texas metropolises like San Antonio and Crystal City, with the objective of funding more educational opportunities for Chicanas and Chicanos.
 Similarly, Martinez helped with campaigns for La Raza Unida Party—a third party centered on electing Chicanas and Chicanos throughout Texas because of the failure of Democrats and Republicans in addressing the issues of ethnic Mexicans.
 By participating in these different organizations, the young graduate utilized his experiences to channel the energy from the protests after The March of Justice for Santos Rodriguez into an organization.
-Martinez and his friend, Hector Flores, ultimately decided to form a League of United Latin American Countries (LULAC) council.
+Martinez and his friend, Hector Flores, ultimately decided to form a League of United Latin American Citizens (LULAC) council.
 He described how the LULAC organization became one of the avenues for the community to be involved in to address issues of education, policing, and injustice.

 Since the events that transpired in 1973, the Dallas community has continued to utilize the mass sentiment after Santos’ tragic passing to educate the city about the history of Latinas and Latinos.
 Rosemary Hinojosa (Class of 1973) was an active participant in Los Chicanos at SMU and learned much throughout her experience.
 She specifically remembered how the group met at La Casa—a house they shared with African American students on campus that served as a safe space.
 Moreover, Hinojosa learned a lot about activism by socializing with Los Chicanos and the Chicano Coalition of College Students.
 She continued to engage with her community after graduating from SMU.
 Today, she is one of the board members of the Dallas Mexican American Historical League (DMAHL)—an organization which seeks to elevate the history and place of ethnic Mexicans in the city.
 Specifically, DMAHL conducted group interviews of civil rights groups that participated in The March of Justice for Santos Rodriguez.
 The resulting oral histories helped preserve what the event meant for the community, and captured how the interviewees have memorialized the event.
 Hinojosa and DMAHL continue to address these historical moments along with others to demonstrate, especially during the present, how police brutality continues to affect communities of color.